my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 - alle har en viktig rolle å spille i å løse dem → everyone has an important role to play in solving them
 - å samarbeide for å finne løsninger → to collaborate to find solutions
-- å ta ansvar for noe → to take responsibility for sth
+- å ta/ha ansvar for noe → to take responsibility for sth

+  Hver kommune *har ansvar for* alle helsetjenester. → Each municipality is responsible for all healthcare services.
 - å forbrede noe <span class="env-green">ved</span> å gjøre … → to improve sth by doing sth
 - å <span class="env-green">styrke</span> noe → to strengthen sth